-1.1.3 Changes from $\varepsilon$ -TEX 2.2
+1.1.3 Goodies from ε -T_EX

-Being the de-facto standard extension of course we provide the $\varepsilon$ -TEX features, but with a few small adaptations.
+Being the de-facto standard extension of course we provide the ε -T_EX features, but only those that make sense.
+We used version 2.2 which is basically the only version that was ever released.

-- The $\varepsilon$ -TEX functionality is always present and enabled so the prepended asterisk or -etex switch for iniTEX is not needed. - ► The TEXXeT extension is not present, so the primitives \TeXXeTstate, \beginR, \beginL, \endR and \endL are missing.
-Instead we used the Omega/Aleph approach to directionality as starting point, albeit it has been changed quite a bit, so that we're probably not that far from TEXXeT. - Some of the tracing information that is output by $\varepsilon$ - $T_EX$ 's \tracingassigns and \tracingrestores is not there.
-Also keep in mind that tracing doesn't involve what Lua does. - Register management in LuaMetaTEX uses the Omega/Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flat & sparse model from $\varepsilon$ -TEX. - Because we have more nodes, conditionals, etc. the $\varepsilon$ -TEX status related variables are adapted to LuaMetaTEX: we use different 'constants', but that should be no problem because any sane macro package uses abstraction. - ► The \scantokens primitive is now using the same mechanism as Lua print-to-TEX uses, which simplifies the code.
-There is a little performance hit but it will not be noticed in ConTEXt, because we never use this primitive. - Because we don't use change files on top of original $T_EX$ , the integration of ε- $T_EX$ functionality is bit more natural, code wise. - ► The \readline primitive has to be implemented in Lua.
-This is a side effect of delegating all file io. - Most of the code is rewritten but the original primitives are still tagged as coming from $\varepsilon$ -TEX.
+- The ε -T_EX functionality is always present and enabled so the prepended asterisk or -etex switch for iniT_EX is not needed. - The T_EXXeT extension is not present, so the primitives \TeXXeTstate, \beginR, \beginL, \endR and \endL are missing.
+Instead we used the Omega/Aleph approach to directionality as starting point, albeit it has been changed quite a bit, so that we're probably not that far from T_EXXeT.
+In the end right to left typesetting mostly boils down to marking regions in the node list and reverse flushing these in the backend.
+The main addition that Omega brought was the initial paragraph node that stores the direction. - Some of the tracing information that is output by ε -T_EX's \tracingassigns and \tracingrestores is not there.
+Where ε -T_EX added some tracing, LuaMetaT_EX adds much more and also permits to set details.
+Tracing is not compatible, if only because we have more complex nodes and do more in all kind of mechanism. - Register management in LuaMetaT_EX uses the Omega/Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flat & sparse model from ε -T_EX. - Because we have more nodes, conditionals, etc. the ε -T_EX status related variables are adapted to LuaMetaT_EX: we use different 'constants', but that should be no problem because any sane macro package uses abstraction.
+All these properties can be queried via Lua.

-1.1.4 Changes from pdfTEX 1.40
+- The \scantokens primitive is now using the same mechanism as Lua print-to- T_EX uses, which simplifies the code.
+There is a little performance hit but it will not be noticed in Con T_EXt , because we never use this primitive. - The c-T_EX engine provides \protected and although we have that too, the implementation is different.
+Users should not notice that. - Because we don't use change files on top of original T_EX , the integration of ε - T_EX functionality is bit more natural, code wise. - The \readline primitive has to be implemented in Lua.
+This is a side effect of delegating all file io. - Most of the code is rewritten but the original primitives are still tagged as coming from ε -T_EX.

+1.1.4 Bits of pdfT_EX

-Because we want to produce pdf the most natural starting point was the popular pdf $T_EX$ program.
-We inherit the stable features, dropped most of the experimental code and promoted some functionality to core Lua $T_EX$ functionality which in turn triggered renaming primitives.
-However, as the backend was dropped, not that much from pdf $T_EX$ is present any more.
-Basically all we now inherit from pdf $T_EX$ is expansion and protrusion but even that has been adapted.
-So don't expect LuaMeta $T_EX$ to be compatible.
+Because we want to produce pdf the most natural starting point was the popular $pdfT_EX$ program, so we took version 1.40.
+We inherit the stable features, dropped most of the experimental code and promoted some functionality to core LuaT_EX functionality which in turn triggered renaming primitives.
+However, as the backend was dropped, not that much from pdfT_EX is present any more.
+Basically all we now inherit from pdfT_EX is expansion and protrusion but even that has been adapted.
+So don't expect LuaMetaT_EX to be compatible.